mharoruiz/iberian_exception/README.md

 ## Deployment

-You can run the `main.R` file directly, if all necessary R packages are installed.
-If some packages are missing you can run `install_packages.R` first.
-We encountered the issue that sometime the installation of the `eurostat` package did not work.
-We reinstalled R and RStudio.
-We know this solution is inconvenient.
-Therefore, we also provide the Docker container solution.
+The are two options to execute ibex; either locally or via a Docker container.

+### Locally

+To run the tool locally, clone the repository and make sure that all the necessary R packages are installed.
+To do so, you may run `install_packages.R` before executing `main.R`.
+This option is likely to result in issues due to conflicting R versions and package versions.

+### Docker

-ibex can be deployed in a Docker container.
+As an alternative, ibex can be deployed in a Docker container.
 To do so, you must have [Docker](https://www.docker.com/) installed on your computer.

 Begin by cloning this repository from the command line: